‘The work of the hands is the expression of the heart’ by Carolyn McGregor, Osteopath

 A different clay, but requiring the same quiet attention to detail.
 To observe the signs and symptoms that each person expresses, and the willingness to listen to each story as it is written on the body.
 In this way I too have been shaped as subtly as clay itself.

-I have now been in full time Osteopathic practice for twenty-five years.
+I have now been in full time Osteopathic practice for twenty-seven years.
 I strive for effective means of cure with honesty, integrity, simplicity and truthfulness.
 I learn from my patients.
 They have always been my best teachers.

 It was my patients who suggested that I should train as a Homoeopath.
 They could see as I could not, just how much I loved Homoeopathy.
 I had seen in clinical practice Homoeopathy providing an efficacy of cure in conditions hard to treat.
 It is hard enough to be a good Osteopath and I was unsure if I could do justice to two disciplines.
 But for the last ten years I have happily combined them in daily practice.